ubikasec/ubika-waap-extra/use-cases/Workflow Configuration/Websocket/README.md

 In case you are using WAM Application Gate, the websocket traffic should not go through it (websocket data won't be proxied if so).

-As a Websocket Connection can not be established without initial HTTP Request, it does not cause access security issue because it means that any websocket traffic has to go first through the HTTP authentication path of the workflow.
+As a Websocket connection can not be established without initial HTTP Request, it does not cause access security issue because it means that any websocket traffic has to go first through the HTTP authentication path of the workflow.

 ![](./attachments/wam_and_websocket.png)